 Insecure Data Storage stands as a pivotal concern in mobile application security, as highlighted in the OWASP Mobile Top 10 for 2024 report.
 This vulnerability encompasses a range of issues including unauthorized access, data breaches, and the compromise of user privacy, all of which can have severe consequences for both users and businesses Key aspects to consider include:

-• Insufficient encryption, allowing attackers easy access to sensitive data.
+- Insufficient encryption allows attackers easy access to sensitive data.

-• Weak access controls, making it easier for unauthorized users to gain access.
+- Weak access controls, make it easier for unauthorized users to gain access.

 To mitigate these risks, it is crucial to implement robust security measures.
 Recommended practices include: